-Finding F4-4: The US lacks a sufficient number of large facilities to maintain leadership in operation of large fusion facilities.
+Finding F4-4: The US lacks a sufficient number of large facilities to maintain leadership in construction and operation of large fusion facilities.

-Recommendation R4-4: Leverage international collaborations to facilitate access to large-scale fusion facilities to develop and maintain leadership in construction and operation, as well as to obtain good scientific output from such facilities.
+Recommendation R4-4: Leverage international collaborations to facilitate access to large-scale fusion facilities in order to improve the US level of expertise in the areas of construction and operation, consistent with the needs of the BDV, as well as to obtain good scientific output from such facilities.